Baby Grunting in Their Sleep: Why It Happens and What to Know

 For many new parents, there are few things as sweet as a quiet nursery at night.
-But that peace can quickly be shattered by baby grunting in their sleep.
+But that peace can quickly be shattered by their baby grunting in their sleep.

 Is that normal?
 What causes those grunts?
 And is there anything to worry about?